SuperMarioSF/IMU901ComServer/README.md

 ## Misc.

 Datasheet file is in directory `datasheet`.
 This file is **NOT** covered in this repository's license.
 This file is only provided as a reference.

+## By the way, what is this for?

+This server is used to build one of my another project, which is building a personal AR HUD system.
+The sensor data provided by my AR glasses internal IMU were not usable at all, so I have to use a external IMU to track the motion of glasses.